ganeti/ganeti/man/hspace.rst

   INI_INST_CNT).

 ALLOC_FAIL*_CNT
-  For the last attemp at allocations (which would have increased FIN_INST_CNT with one, if it had succeeded), this is the count of the failure reasons per failure type; currently defined are FAILMEM, FAILDISK and FAILCPU which represent errors due to not enough
+  For the last attempt at allocations (which would have increased FIN_INST_CNT with one, if it had succeeded), this is the count of the failure reasons per failure type; currently defined are FAILMEM, FAILDISK and FAILCPU which represent errors due to not enough